quixio/quix-docs/docs/platform/tutorials/data-science/2-weatherdata.md

 6. Click `Deploy`.

-	The precompiled service will be deployed to your workspace and will begin running immediately.
+	The precompiled service is deployed to your workspace and begins running immediately.

 	!!! warning "Visual Crossing usage limitation"

-		The Visual Crossing API has limits on how much data we can access for free and the real weather only changes in real-time (this means slowly).
+		The Visual Crossing API has limits on how much data you can access for free and the real weather only changes in real-time (this means slowly).

 		The free Visual Crossing account is limited to 1000 records per day so in order to prevent your account from being rate limited, the connector is coded to consume data every 2 minutes, however, you can trigger collection of new data by restarting the service as needed.
-We will ask you to do this several times throughout the tutorial.
+You will do this several times throughout this tutorial.

 ## Summary

-At this stage you should have two services running.
+At this stage you have two services running.

 One is publishing `New York CitiBike` data to a topic called `bikes-topic` and another is publishing `Visual Crossing` weather data to a topic called `weather-topic`.

 ![Successfully deployed pipeline](./images/early-success.png)

 [Part 3 - Data views :material-arrow-right-circle:{ align=right }](3-data.md)